Ivan Putrov: Biography

 Putrov was born in Kyiv to parents who were both ballet dancers from the Ukrainian National Opera and Ballet Theatre, Natalia Berezina-Putrova and Oleksandr Putrov.
-He appeared on stage for the first time at the age of 10 in the ballet "The Forest Song".
+He later talked of a "childhood [...] spent in the theatre.
+I thought everyone danced!"
+He managed to see Bruce Lee films and, his ambition was to do karate; his mother promised him that would be able to lift his legs really high if he took ballet lessons.
+He appeared on stage for the first time at the age of 10 in the ballet The Forest Song.

 Educated at the Kyiv Ballet School, at the age of 15 Ivan Putrov won the Prix de Lausanne competition (1996), where the then Royal Ballet School director Merle Park was a judge.
 Putrov spent 18 months at the Royal Ballet School and on graduation in 1998 was invited by the Royal Ballet's director, Anthony Dowell, to join the company itself.
 He was offered a principal's contract with the Kyiv Ballet, but turned it down and decided to join the Royal Ballet, as an artist; he began to dance roles such as the Nutcracker prince, the Boy with the Matted Hair in Shadowplay and Benvolio in Romeo and Juliet.
 Having taken part in Royal Ballet School performances at Covent Garden in 1998 and 1999, in 1999-2000 he took roles in The Nutcracker, Les Rendezvous, Masquerade and Siren Song.
 He danced many performances as the Nephew in Peter Wright's production of The Nutcracker and added roles in Romeo and Juliet, The Concert, and Giselle (Albrecht).

 He was coached by Dowell for his debut as Beliaev in A Month in the Country in 2001 and also added Basilio in Don Quixote to his repertoire.
 In 2002 he danced in Onegin (Lensky) and La Bayadère (The Golden Idol), as well as ballets such as The Vertiginous Thrill of Exactitude, Por Vos Muero, and The Leaves are Fading.
 He became a principal with The Royal Ballet in 2002.
 Putrov won the National Dance Award for Outstanding Young Male Artist (Classical) the same year.
 The following year Putrov danced in Coppélia, Mayerling, Swan Lake and Scènes de ballet.
-His debut as Le Spectre de la Rose at the Royal Opera House was in May 2004 (which he also portrayed, as Nijinsky, in the 2005 film Riot at the Rite).
+His debut as Le Spectre de la Rose at the Royal Opera House was in May 2004 (which he also portrayed, as Nijinsky, in the 2006 film Riot at the Rite).

 In Sam Taylor-Wood's 2004 film installation "Strings", Putrov danced suspended by a harness above four musicians playing the slow movement from Tchaikovsky's Second String Quartet, filmed in the Crush Bar of the Royal Opera House.
 He also appeared (as the artist) in the film installation The Butcher's Shop, commissioned by Kimbell Art Museum, in which Philip Haas recreated the 1582 Annibale Carracci painting of the same name, first seen in 2008 at the Sonnabend Gallery of New York.